 Passover Preparation — Sabbath – Crucifixion – Burial — Resurrection Concerning Jesus Christ

 The Bible does not use calendar days of the week such as Saturday and Sunday.
 However, traditionally the Jewish Sabbath is said to run from Friday evening to Saturday evening forming the seventh day (day of rest).
-The Passover Sabbath occurs during the first month (called Nisan) of the Jewish Torah year which is not the same as the Jewish calendar year.
-Nisan corresponds to around Mar/April of the American Julian calendar rather than January.
+The Passover occurs during the first month (called Nisan) of the Jewish Torah year which is not the same as the Jewish calendar year.
+Nisan corresponds to around Mar/April of the American calendar rather than January.

 The next morning at daylight they took Jesus to the Sanhedrin Council for trial (Luke 22:66).
 They then took him before Pilate (Luke 23:1).
 It is now early morning on the preparation day which will lead to his crucifixion at 9:00 AM that morning on what we know as Friday.